From Pixels to Shelf: An Integrated Robotic System for Autonomous Supermarket Stocking with a Mobile Manipulator: System Overview

 \subsection{Supermarket Setting}

 We performed experiments within a mock supermarket environment (Fig.~\ref{fig:supermarket}).
-The products to be stocked are assumed to be placed on a mobile cart previously positioned near the target shelves by our robot.
+The products to be stocked are placed on a mobile cart located near the target shelves.
+While the system navigates between them, this work focuses on the manipulation pipeline, assuming the cart's initial placement is within the local navigation frame.
 To guarantee a reliable pose estimation without affecting realistic store operations, we placed small ArUco tags in the store shelf label holders.
 These visual markers, read by the head camera, provide a stable reference frame used within the KF, enabling the robot to accurately locate its pose $\boldsymbol{x}_b$~\cite{aruco} in the world frame thanks to the prior knowledge of the ArUco markers' pose in this world reference frame.
 We use ArUco tags because they provide absolute 6-DoF anchors that are robust to lighting, occlusion, and run in real-time on CPU.
 Moreover, impact on shelves is negligible: $35\si{mm}$ paper tags slide into standard shelf-label rails ($\approx39\si{mm}$), sit flush behind the clear plastic with prices still visible, are installed or removed in seconds, and can be registered within the system by a brief scan.